Kids Stuck Inside? Here’s How to Keep Them Entertained

 Have a Reading Marathon

 There’s nothing better than curling up with a blanket and a good book on the couch when its coming down outside.
-Go through the book shelf or download a good one from amazon—here are some of our favorites.
+Go through the book shelf or download a good one from Amazon.
 When everyone's read a few chapters, have them act out their favorite section.

 Have a Family Game Afternoon